Build on flood-prone land

 Visit our eServices portal for 51 (2) property certificates

-Before you lodge your flooding application, please speak to the building surveyor you engaged for building permit, as exemptions may apply.
+Before you lodge your flooding application, please speak to the building surveyor you engaged for a building permit, as exemptions may apply.

 How to apply for a flood report and consent